ruchirshetye/100DaysOfMLCode/MLlog.md

  I live in Mumbai, India.

 Currently I'm pursuing my Bachelors degree in Computer Engineering.
-I grew interest in ML/AI due to the huge amount of research being done in this field.
+I grew interested in ML/AI due to the huge amount of research being done in this field.
 This whole revolution of Artificial Intelligence (AI) fascinates me.
 AI, coupled with other technologies has the power to make the world a better place.
 So, I decided to learn more about AI and apply these concepts to solve real world problems.
 ##

 ### Day 1: July 9, 2018